Mensa membership is open to individuals who score in the top 2 percent of the general population on a standardized IQ test.

 More About Testing

 You may pay on the day of the test.
-We accept cash, check, credit card or American Mensa testing vouchers.
+We accept cash, check, or credit card.
+If paying with cash, please have exact change.
+If paying by check, make out your check to American Mensa, Ltd.

 What to Bring to the Test Session